pearu/callseq/README.md

 In future, analyzis tools will be provied for interpretting and visualizing the content of CallSeq output files.

-One may change the application source codes for development as long as the CallSeq hooks (the CPP-macro `CALLSEQ_SIGNAL` calls) are not altered.
+One may change the application source codes according to normal development workflow as long as the CallSeq hooks (the CPP-macro `CALLSEQ_SIGNAL` calls) are not altered.
 Although, one may always remove some of these manually if wished.

 Finally, to remove all the CallSeq hooks from the application source codes, run: